Komodo/komodo-website/src/pages/blog/2014-10/live-markdown-viewing-in-komodo.html.md

-Now, the only problem I was having with writing Markdown in Komodo, is that I had to use an external tool to generate the HTML content in order for me to do a final validation for what I'd written.
+Now, the only problem I was having with writing Markdown in Komodo, is that I had to use an external tool to generate the HTML content in order for me to do a final validation.

 With the addition of the [Markdown Viewer] add-on, this is no longer a problem!
 I can view the generated HTML directly within Komodo and the HTML preview will update itself whenever I make a change to the Markdown text - it doesn't even need to be saved.

-The Markdown preview uses GitHub styling (though we mke this optional in the future, or support other markdown variants), so you should now feel right at home when writing Markdown inside of Komodo.
+The Markdown preview uses GitHub styling (though we may make this optional in the future, or support other markdown variants), so you should now feel right at home when writing Markdown inside of Komodo.

 ## Features